esphome/esphome-docs/components/sensor/modbus_controller.rst

 - **name** (**Required**, string): The name of the sensor.
 - **register_type** (**Required**): type of the modbus register.

-    - ``coil``: Coils are 1-bit registers (on/off values) that are used to control discrete outputs.
+    - ``coil``: Coils are 1-bit registers (ON/OFF values) that are used to control discrete outputs.
 Read and Write access.
-Modbus *Function Code 1 (Read Coil Status)* will be used
+Modbus *Function Code 1 (Read Coil Status)* will be used.
     - ``discrete_input``: discrete input register (read only coil) are similar to coils but can only be read.
 Modbus *Function Code 2 (Read Input Status)* will be used.
     - ``holding``: Holding Registers - Holding registers are the most universal 16-bit register.
 Read and Write access.
 Modbus *Function Code 3 (Read Holding Registers)* will be used.
     - ``read``: Read Input Registers - registers are 16-bit registers used for input, and may only be read.
 Modbus *Function Code 4 (Read Input Registers)* will be used.